The Theology of Aristotle

 Sympathy for Aristotle’s theory of soul is apparent too in the Arabic version of Enneads IV.7.85.
 In this chapter, Plotinus criticizes Aristotle’s doctrine that the soul is a perfection or entelecheia of the body.
 The Arabic version, preserved in the third chapter of the Theology, by contrast says that it is the ‘most excellent philosophers’ who described the soul as an entelecheia (using an Arabic transliteration of the Greek word), and therefore sets out to discover in what sense this doctrine is to be understood.
 In other words, the Arabic version takes it for granted that Aristotle’s position is correct, and that this position must therefore somehow be compatible with the Plotinian position (on this see Adamson 2002, ch.3).
 The solution, in brief, is that only the rational soul is the true soul, and it is independent from body.
 But soul is nevertheless, as Aristotle thinks, ‘the form of the body,’ insofar as it is the source of body’s form or perfection.

 Because of all these differences between Plotinus and the Arabic Plotinus—and only a few of the most important have been mentioned here—it is worth bearing in mind that it was this reworked version used by later authors in the Arabic tradition.
 In light of the Aristotelianizing tendencies of the Arabic version, it is appropriate that the Theology is cited in the Harmony of the Two Sages, Plato and Aristotle, a work ascribed to al-Farabi.
-The Harmony cites the Theology in support of the compatibility of Platonic and Aristotelian metaphysics.
-Here the misattribution of the Theology to Aristotle is crucial to the argument.
-But actually, the Theology's status as an Aristotelian work was not necessarily the key to its influence and transmission.
-Avicenna, for instance, expressed some doubt as to its authenticity, yet he also composed a set of notes commenting on the text.
+The Harmony cites the Theology in support of the compatibility of Platonic and Aristotelian metaphysics, on the issues of the a-temporal creation of the universe and the existence of Platonic Forms.
+When al-Farabi refers here to the Theology, he evidently has in mind a more capacious work than our Theology of Aristotle, because he includes propositions from the Arabic Proclus under this title.

 Whether or not the Theology was by Aristotle, it was destined to become the key source for Neoplatonic ideas in Arabic.We see its influence over a period of many centuries, starting immediately with other versions of Greek texts produced in the ninth century.
 As mentioned above (§3) it was a chief influence on the Book of Causes, the Kindi circle adaptation of Proclus’ Elements of Theology.
 It also seems to have influenced the roughly contemporaneous version of Aristotle’s De Anima.